 Can hair dyes cause hair loss?
 How long do hair dyes last?
 Can hair dyes cause cancer?
 These and many more are questions people ask when it comes to dying their hair.
-This blog is a compilation of answers to your frequently asked questions about hair dyes and how they affect hair health.
+This is a compilation of answers to your frequently asked questions about hair dyes and how they affect hair health.
 It also contains a list of how to safely dye and maintain your hair.

 What are hair dyes?

-Hair dyes are chemical treatments people use to change or maintain the appearance of their hair colour.
+Hair dyes are chemical treatments people use to change or maintain the appearance of their hair color.
 Dyeing your hair is a fun way to switch up your looks.
 Hair dyes are made from ingredients ranging from natural to petrochemicals(by-products of petroleum).

 Difference between hair dyes and hair bleaches